-This section shall cover some of the variations between Bible manuscripts either in both Old and New Testaments.
+This article shall cover some of the variations between Bible manuscripts in both Old and New Testaments.

 Textual Variants in Old Testament manuscripts

-Old Testament manuscripts vary widely between each other, from the main points of variation is the genealogies, Albert Barnes made a table comparing between the genealogies in Genesis 5 and 11, comparing between the Hebrew, the Septuagint, the Samaritan and the writings of Josephus, the four sources are widely varied, Hebrew refers the time between Adam and Abraham as 2078 years, the Septuagint as 3564, the Samaritan as 2379 and Josephus as 2678 years.
-This is a wide variety between manuscripts, and proves that a lot of interpolation happened.
+Old Testament manuscripts vary widely between each other.
+One of the main points of variation is the genealogies where Albert Barnes made a table comparing between the genealogies in Genesis 5 and 11, comparing between the Hebrew, the Septuagint, the Samaritan and the writings of Josephus, the four sources are widely varied, Hebrew refers the time between Adam and Abraham as 2078 years, the Septuagint as 3564, the Samaritan as 2379 and Josephus as 2678 years.
+There is a wide variety between manuscripts.
+(Source here)

-Albert Barnes of course prefers the Hebrew, but actually I see that the Hebrew is the most far one from the truth, since this means that the age of humanity will be 2078 years+ age between Abraham and Jesus (about 2400 years maximum)+2007 years= 6485 years, the age of humanity, which is scientifically untrue where many sources tell that life existed on Earth before that time:
+Albert Barnes of course prefers the Hebrew, but actually I see that the Hebrew is the most far one from the truth, since this means that the age of humanity will be 2078 years+ age between Abraham and Jesus (about 2400 years maximum)+2017 years= 6495 years, the age of humanity, which is not scientifically true where many sources tell that life existed on Earth much before that time.

 Textual variants are widely present in NT manuscripts, for example, Herman Hoskier says: